DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 We don't recommend running the entire connected test suite locally, as it takes over an hour to run.
 Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
-* Start postgres
 * Ensure docker is running
 * Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
-* Run `eval "$("${SCRIPTS_DIR}"/render-configs.sh -e)"` to populate your environment variables
-* Note: `TERRA_COMMON_STAIRWAY_FORCECLEANSTART` needs to be set to false for connected tests to pass
+* Run `./scripts/run-db start` to start the DB in a docker container

 ** Run test in the Command Line **
-* Run `./gradlew :testConnected --tests '*<test name>'` to run a specific connected test
+* Run `./scripts/run connected --tests '*<test name>'` to run a specific connected test

 ** Run or Debug test in Intellij **
 * Run
 `./scripts/render-configs.sh -i` which will put all the environment variables into your clipboard and then you can paste them into the Intellij test setup.
 * Select test in intellij UI, select 'testConnected' and run or debug it

 ### 3. Run Integration tests
-We don't recommend running the entire integrated test suite locally, as it takes over two hours to run.
+We don't recommend running the entire integrated test suite locally, as it takes an hour to run.
 Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
-* Start postgres
 * Ensure docker is running
 * Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
-* For Azure Integration tests, we must point to the integration environment.
-* Make sure you have this environment variable set in the context of the test run:
-`export IT_JADE_API_URL=http://localhost:8080`
-* For Azure Integration tests, we must point to the integration environment.
-Run `eval "$("${SCRIPTS_DIR}"/render-configs.sh -e)"` (Optionally with the `-a` flag) to populate your environment variables
+* Run `./scripts/run-db start` to start the DB in a docker container

 ** Run test in the Command Line **
-* Start the app locally with `./scripts/run local` (or in docker with `./scripts/run docker`)
-* Open a new command line window, while bootRun runs in the background
-* Run `./gradlew :testIntegration --tests '*<test name>'` to run a specific integration test (e.g `./gradlew :testIntegration --tests '*testSnapshotBuilder'`)
+* Run `./scripts/run integration '*<test name>'` to run a specific integration test (e.g `./scripts/run integration '*testSnapshotBuilder'`)

 ** Run or Debug test in Intellij **
 * Run